RamyaMandapati/MultiModalClassifier/README.md

 - 2. *TF Lite*
 - 3. *Deployed the model with TF Serving and using the REST API end point from it*
 # Change made to the code.
-Option chosen: TensorRT inference ,Uploading to TF Serving and TensorflowLite inference Procedure followed to setup the code:
+Option chosen: TensorRT inference ,Uploading to TF Serving and TensorflowLite inference.
+Procedure followed to setup the code:
 - 1.Run the setup given in the repo in any virtual environment.
 - 2.Make changes in the file to accomodate a different data set CIfar10 present in TensorFlow.Keras.